 For some teams, the Medicine Wheel can also be used through sharing circles where people are safe and encouraged to be honest about how they’re feeling.
 Smudging at the beginning of group or individual gatherings may be used to symbolize the clearing of negative energy.
 All of this should be done with celebration and openness to help employees bring a more joyful spirit into the workplace.

-If you are looking for additional strategies to support employees who may have unique needs related to race, class, or gender you may also find helpful information in Implicit bias and Supporting newcomers.
+If you are looking for additional strategies to support employees who may have unique needs related to race, class, or gender you may also find helpful information in Implicit bias and Leader support for newcomers.

 We offer Miigwech to the participants of the inaugural roundtable on reconciliation for organizations who gathered in the spirit of Miinosewin (Ojibway for to set it right properly) – the Mike S. Schwartz Indigenous Collaboration.